Physical Structure «Prev Next»

 The availability of global catalog servers is critical to the operation of the directory.
 For example, a global catalog server must be available when processing a user logon request for a native-mode domain or when a user logs on with a user principal name.

-2. Expand the Sites container, and then expand the site that contains the domain controller that you want to designate as a global catalog server.
+• In the console, expand the "Sites" container, then expand the site that contains the domain controller you want to configure as a Global Catalog server.

-3. Expand the Servers container, and then select the domain controller that you want to designate as a global catalog server.
+• Expand the "Servers" container and select the domain controller you want to modify.

 In a single domain environment, global catalog servers are not required to process a user logon request.